EvandroLG/pageAccelerator/README.md

   p.start();
 ```

-Just it and PageAccelerator was already following the application links.
+Just it and PageAccelerator was already following the web application links.

+For links that you wouldn't like to be followed, you need simply add `data-pageAccelerator="false"`.

+## API
+- PageAccelerator.prototype.`start([callback])` initiliaze method, it also receive a optional callback that will be called whenever a new page has loaded